Elementary Teacher License (K-6)

 - EDUC 410S Research and Reflective Practice in Elementary Education (senior spring)

-- EDUC 420 Elementary School Teaching Internship (student teaching; offered only in the spring of the senior year; counts for two course credits)
+- EDUC 420 Elementary School Teaching Internship (student teaching during spring of the senior year; counts for two course credits)

 The Student Teaching Internship is a valuable part of our program.
 It provides an abundance of support, but also the opportunity to experiment and hone your skills as an educator under the guidance of many supportive mentors.
 More information can be found here.